 - Criminal: Cases where the government prosecutes individuals for alleged criminal or traffic law violations

-A jury term lasts for one day, or one trial.
+A jury term lasts for typically one or two days.
+Some jury trials last longer.
 Jurors are assigned to one particular day of the week, either Monday, Tuesday, Wednesday or Thursday.
 Please call the Juror hotline, or check the Arlington Juror website after 5:30p.m. the evening before your assigned date to determine whether or not you are called for service.
-If the reporting date line indicates the date of your summons, you must report the following day.
+If the "Reporting Date" line indicates the date of your summons and a time, you must report the following day.
+If the "Reporting Date" lines show "Do Not Report" or "Service Complete," then you do not need to report and your service has ended.
+You will be eligible to serve again after 3 years have passed.

 If you are selected to sit on a multi-day jury trial, you will be required to serve until the trial ends.
 If you are not selected for a trial, or the trial finishes in one day, your service is complete.